-Careers in business are the fastest growing and most in-demand of all careers due to fact that business is one of the most flexible disciplines available and business skills have a place in nearly every industry.
+Careers in business are the fastest growing according to the U.S. Bureau of Labor Statistics (BLS) and are the most in-demand of all careers due to the fact that business is one of the most flexible disciplines available and business skills have a place in nearly every industry.
 The business major will increase your opportunity for employment and offer room for advancement within business careers.

 The Undergraduate Student-Managed Investment Fund is a highly selective program that gives students hands-on experience with managing a substantial portfolio.

-The Tobin College also offers membership in the following honor societies:
+Tobin also offers membership in the following honor societies:

 This elite program offers opportunities for high-achieving undergraduate business students to share their academic journey with fellow scholars in the program.
-It features enriched curricular activities designed to stimulate intellectual, professional, and personal growth by combining opportunities for career development, global study, research projects with faculty, and academic service learning.
+It features enriched curricular activities designed to stimulate intellectual, professional, and personal growth by combining opportunities for career development, global study, research projects with faculty, and academic service-learning.

-The Dean’s Distinguished Scholars Program participation requirements include:
+The Dean’s Honors Program participation requirements include:

 The benefits of the program are many, notably: